pisv/gethandly.wiki-playground/Step-Two.md

 However, Handly is flexible enough to allow for framework configurations where even something like SAX can be used, skipping the AST creation altogether.

-In general, thus, the `buildSourceStructure_` method should check for the `SOURCE_AST` first and, if it is not available, parse the `SOURCE_STRING` using whatever means it sees fit.
+Thus, in general, the `buildSourceStructure_` method should check for the `SOURCE_AST` first and, if it is not available, parse the `SOURCE_STRING` using whatever means it sees fit.
 Actually, it is not as complicated as it may sound.